Coverage Trade Study in Mountainous Terrain

 Assets properties enable you to specify the STK objects you want to use to provide coverage.

-1. Select the Basic - Assets page of the Coverage Properties Browser.
+1. Select the Basic - Assets page in the Coverage Properties Browser.

 2. Select all four Place () objects in the Assets list.